VLSM Subnetting Explained with Examples

 • The given default IP subnet is 192.168.1.0/24.

-In the first step, we calculate and arrange our IP requirements in descending order.
+In the first step, calculate and arrange the IP requirements in descending order.

 Each network needs two additional IP addresses, one for the network address and another for the broadcast address.
 All IP subnets reserve two IP addresses for these requirements.
 They use the first IP address for the network address and the last IP address for the broadcast address.

-Since each network requires two additional IP addresses, we add two to the total host requirement of each network.
-After finalizing the host requirement, we find the block size that fulfills the host requirement.
+Since each network requires two additional IP addresses, add 2 to the total host requirement for each network.
+After finalizing the host requirement, determine the block size that fulfills it.

-A block size is the block of IP address we get when we convert a host bit into a network bit.
-The following table lists the block sizes we can have.
+A block size is the block of IP addresses you get when you convert a host bit into a network bit.
+The following table lists the available block sizes.

 Host bit(s)12345678